htcondor/htcondor/docs/codes-other-values/glossary.rst

    Universe

     A type of job, describing some of the services it may need on an EP.
-The default universe, with the minimal additional services needed on the EP is called "vanilla".
+The default universe, with the minimal additional services needed, is called "vanilla".
 Other universes include Container, Grid, and VM.

    Workflow